nmenant/iControl_LX_Lab/docs/class3/module1/lab1.rst

 Task 1 - Understand the two primary daemons
 -------------------------------------------

-When developing iControlLX extensions, there are two daemons to be aware of:
+When developing iControl LX extensions, there are two daemons to be aware of:

 * restjavad
 * restnoded